 Caring for your IDS Chalkboard Art

 PLEASE NOTE: unsealed chalk and chalk ink will run if it gets wet!
-You might be able to touch it up with a damp Q-tip or eraser if the damage is minimal but if it's extensive you will not be a happy camper.
-So to prevent unhappy campers, you have two options; sealing your sign art or keeping your sign dry (a.k.a. not sealing).
+You might be able to touch it up with a damp Q-tip or pencil eraser if the damage is minimal but if it's extensive you will not be a happy camper.
+So to prevent unhappy campers, you have two options; sealing your sign art or not sealing and keeping your sign dry.

 Here are just a few brand examples you will find.
 Pick what is available and a good price.